Mrrvm/os_lusiadas_2/content/sources/Poetics of Relation.md

 #### How it relates

-While _Os Lusíadas_ is about anchoring Portuguese identity (and economic power) through conquest, Glissant’s **errantry** suggests a more fluid, non-hierarchical relationship with space, culture, and identity.
+While _Os Lusíadas_ is about anchoring Portuguese identity (and economic power) through conquest (through the creation of myth, and consequential legitimazation), Glissant’s **errantry** suggests a more fluid, non-hierarchical relationship with space, culture, and identity.
 The Portuguese takes an approach of massive arrow nomadism, as it is not fully rooted in Portugal, nor is open to mix with other cultures.
-They have a defined goal: trade, and possibly (and definitely contemporarily) pride.
+They have a defined goal: trade, and a pride attached to it.

 ### Must-have quotes